Asia shares slip on inflation, China fears despite US rally

 Some parts of the economy are already slowing because of the rate hikes, particularly the housing industry.
 A report on Wednesday morning showed that sales of previously occupied homes weakened last month by more than economists expected.
 Higher mortgage rates are dragging on the industry, along with high prices for homes.

-In the bond market, the yield on the two-year Treasury, which tends to follow expectations for the Fed’s actions, edged up to 3.25% from 3.24% late Tuesday.
-The 10-year yield rose to 3.03% from 3.01% late Tuesday.

-In energy trading, U.S. benchmark crude shed $1.96 to $102.26 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, U.S. benchmark crude shed 62 cents to $99.24 a barrel in electronic trading on the New York Mercantile Exchange.
 It shed 86 cents to $99.88 per barrel on Wednesday.
-Brent crude, the international pricing standard, lost 76 cents to $106.16 a barrel.
+Brent crude, the international pricing standard, lost 51 cents to $106.41 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama